 Adaptation of Regulations to Varying Formats

 The regulations stated herein are broadly stated, but are applicable to all undergraduate students of the University without regard to the specific delivery format employed by the program in which they are enrolled.
-Questions which arise regarding the applicability of specific regulations to specific delivery formats and programs may be addressed to the Dean of the Graduate College who is charged with responsibility for interpreting regulations to enable their consistent application in all Graduate College programs conducted under the auspices of the University.
+Questions which arise regarding the applicability of specific regulations to specific delivery formats and programs may be addressed to the Undergraduate Academic Dean.